 Aren’t chiropractors just ‘back-crackers?’

 While adjustment of the spine to ensure proper mobility is a lot of what we do, it is much more than that.
 Compression of nerves can be relieved to diminish sharp nerve-derived pain, or numbness and tingling in an arm or leg.
 Releasing restrictions in a vertebra also relieves ‘tension’ in nerves that can be causing them to be facilitated or inhibited (doing too much or not enough).
 We can adjust the joints throughout the body, whether they’re in the shoulder, hip, ankle or wrist, we are not limited to the spine.
 Many of us use soft tissue techniques such as Active Release Technique, FAKTR, or Graston, to name a few, that concentrate on freeing muscles, tendons and ligaments to complement the adjustive work we do in those same areas.
-Kinesiology tape has become quite popular lately with its action to support injuries and promote healing.
-We offer stretching/strenghtening/exercise advice, nutritional advice and just overall, look into someone’s lifestyle and make recommendations that can help them to live in a more healthful way.
+Kinesiology tape has become quite popular with its action to support injuries and promote healing.
+We offer stretching/strengthening/exercise advice, nutritional advice and just overall, look into someone’s lifestyle and make recommendations that can help them to live in a more healthful way.

 What if you can’t help me?